Quik95/dotfiles/.config/nvim/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or recording ([Asciinema](asciinema.org)) to help explain your problem.

-**Desktop (please complete the following information):**
- - Operating System
- - Terminal
- - Version of Neovim

 **Additional context**
 Add any other context about the problem here.